FineArtz/Thunder/README.md

 * fixed main.cpp & main2.cpp memory leak bug

 	( in drawHint(), a value of Image* did not call clearup() )

+### 10-21

+The first commitment, including initial files and two simple demos.